 This brochure is designed for everyone who has questions about how funerals, cremations and burials take place in Sweden.
 The brochure explains what such activities consist of and what the burial fee includes.
 Questions about funerals, cremations and burials do not usually arise until a close relative has died.
-These questions may include what society pays for, what the estate of the deceased must pay for and what the deceased's relatives can do themselves.
+These questions may be about what relatives can do for themselves, what society pays for and what the deceased's estate should pay for.
 It is a good idea to find out the answers to these questions in advance and to explain - in order to help your relatives - how you would like your own funeral-related matters to be organised.

-The Riksdag (the Swedish Parliament) has assigned the parishes and groups of parishes of the Church of Sweden as well as the City of Stockholm and Tranås Municipality with the responsibility for cremation and burial of the deceased.
+The community has placed the responsibility for cremation and burial of the deceased on the parishes and groups of parishes of the Church of Sweden and the Municipalities of Stockholm and Tranås.
 The Church's responsibility for these matters dates back a long way - to about 1000 years ago.
 In the vast majority of cases there are public cemeteries on Church land.
-The parishes must run funeral, cremation and burial activities in a faith-neutral way in accordance with applicable legislation and respectfully acknowledge non-Christian beliefs and other life philosophies.
+The parishes are required to conduct funeral, cremation and burial activities in a faith-neutral manner in accordance with legislation and to provide for other beliefs and views of life in a respectful manner.
 Sweden's multicultural society is increasingly reflected in cemeteries.
-In this brochure we differentiate between the Church's task as a burial authority as stated in the Burial Act (Begravningslagen), and the activities of the Church of Sweden faith community for its members.
+In this brochure we differentiate between the Church's task as a burial authority as stated in the Burial Act (Begravningslagen), and the activities of the Church of Sweden Faith Community for its members.